New York Court Records

 Are Custody Papers Public Records in New York?

 No. Like other New York Family Court records, custody records are confidential and only accessible by court order and parties to child custody cases.
+These records are located at the Family Court or county clerk's office where the case was heard.
 Parents, legal guardians, court-approved caregivers, and their attorneys of record may request these records from New York Family Court and county clerks.

 Do New York Family Courts Seal Divorce Records?

 Yes.
 New York Family Courts seal divorce records by default.
 Sealed records include pleadings, confidential records like financial documents, and divorce decrees.
-They keep these records confidential for 100 years after the divorce.
+They keep these records confidential for a length of 100 years after the divorce.
 New York is the only state to do this.

 Only the parties involved in a divorce and their attorneys can view and obtain copies of a divorce record.
 Divorce records are also maintained by county clerk offices in New York.
 The state may release divorce records to another court seeking the information contained for the determination of an ongoing case.